JoaoVidal1/Board-Rock-Paper-Scissors/README.md

 ---

-## 🚀 How to Run (Installation)
+## 🚀 How to Run

 Because this is built with pure Vanilla HTML, CSS, and JS, there is no build step or installation required!
-Just player it here: https://joaovidal1.github.io/Board-Rock-Paper-Scissors/
+Just play it here: https://joaovidal1.github.io/Board-Rock-Paper-Scissors/

 Alternatively you can clone the repository: